91麻豆天美直播

 All thoughts and opinions expressed by hosts and guests are their own and do not necessarily reflect the views held by the institutions with which they are affiliated.

-Interviewer: Perhaps you're a patient that has been suffering in one way or another from atrial fibrillation, otherwise known as a-fib, and you've been working with a specialist and perhaps the medications aren't quite working, or your symptoms don't seem to be getting better.
+Interviewer: Perhaps you're a patient that has been suffering in one way or another from atrial fibrillation, otherwise known as a-fib, and you've been working with a specialist, and perhaps the medications aren't quite working, or your symptoms don't seem to be getting better.
 A potential option for treatment is called cardiac ablation, a non-invasive surgical procedure.

 We're here with Dr. Jared Bunch, professor of medicine and section chief for electrophysiology at 91麻豆天美直播.